Direct-to-Consumer selling is taking over, you may have heard of them, or even perhaps are a customer of some of these companies.

 Doing so would land your shelf space at huge department stores like Target, Asda, John Lewis, Selfridges, etc.

 But if you couldn’t get placed there, you’d struggle to make any good run of your business.
 After all, the distributors controlled what was sold in the stores.

 This led to a uniform way to get your products in stores.
 Product creators would stick to a regimented set of standards that met the market’s expectations.
 Distributors would then buy the products from you, set their own prices and start selling them in the stores.

 But this all changed once the internet and particularly e-commerce boomed.
-Companies using a D2C business model were able to cut out the middleman (distributor) and sell directly to their customers.
+Companies using a direct to consumer selling model were able to cut out the middleman (distributor) and save a lot.

 This model works because the savings they have can be passed onto their customers to reduce the price the customer pays.

 Because they’re in control of the entire process, they’re able to create a much more uniform brand experience throughout the entire customer journey.

 In this post, we’re going to look at 5 direct to consumer selling brands to understand what they do and why it’s effective.

 Luggage company, Away are valued at 1.4$bn.
 That’s a lot of money for some suitcases.
 But how have they done it and what does it mean for the brand moving forward.

 Their tagline, “thoughtfully designed for modern travel” echoes throughout their entire business model.
 Although their suitcases are on the expensive side, It’s easy to see the value they offer with the added features.